-FIG. 3 is a diagrammatic representation of the serialization of multiple threads caused by contention for a lock for a common critical section associated with a block of shared memory;
+FIG. 3 is a diagrammatic representation of the serialization processor or thread had to acquire the lock because of its 30 of multiple threads caused by contention for a lock for a common critical section associated with a block of shared

-FIG. 4 is a figure similar to that of FIG. 3 showing parallelization of the same critical sections under the present invention; and
+FIG. 4 is a figure similar to that of FIG. 3 showing parallelization of the same critical sections under the present

-FIG. 5 is a flow chart showing the functions executed by the lock elision circuit of FIG. 1 in implementing the present invention.
+FIG. 5 is a flow chart showing the functions executed by the lock elision circuit of FIG. 1 in implementing the present